HC: Land Division (Uganda)

 18 December 2019

-Civil procedure – Reinstatement of suit dismissed under Order 17 Rule 6(1) CPR – Premature dismissal where last action < two years – Inherent jurisdiction and Section 98 CPA to reinstate – Order 17 Rule 6(2) (fresh suit) not absolute – Costs against respondent who occasioned dismissal.
+Civil procedure — Reinstatement of proceedings dismissed under Order 17 Rule 6(1) CPR — Premature dismissal where last action was within two years — Court's power under Section 98 CPA and inherent jurisdiction to reinstate — Order 17 Rule 6(2) (fresh suit) not exclusive remedy

 18 December 2019